googleapis/api-linter/docs/rules/0203/field-behavior-required.md

 one of the options `OUTPUT_ONLY`, `REQUIRED`, or `OPTIONAL`: all fields must fall into one of these categories.

+Although all request messages **must** be annotated, this linter only verifies messages that are in the same package as some upstream protos (e.g. common protos) may be difficult to modify.

 ## Examples

 **Incorrect** code for this rule: